You may need to supply further information for your #30hours #childcare application. Leave time to get your code at: www.gov.uk/childcareaccount

 - For working families in England

-- An extra 15 hours a week of free childcare - so 30 in all
+- An extra 15 hours a week of free childcare - so 30 hours in total

 - A total of 1,140 hours per year, that you can use flexibly with one or more childcare provider